Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers: Flux-matching as a surrogate-based optimization problem

 In this work, we leverage the posterior mean of the predicted distribution of the residual $\xi$ to decide the next points to evaluate, which can be readily implemented with multi-dimensional root-finding methods (described below).
 In practice, other acquisition functions such as Expected Improvement~(EI)~\citep{mockus_bayesian_1975, jones_efficient_1998}, Upper Confidence Bound (UCB), or information-based variants such as entropy search~\citep{wang_max-value_2018} are often used in the Bayesian optimization literature, as they balance exploration (sampling uncertain regions) and exploitation (sampling promising regions) more effectively.
 We will investigate the effect of different acquisition function choices in \PORTALS, including any generalizations of the existing acquisition functions to the multi-residual structure of Eq.~\eqref{eq:MinimizationFull}, as part of our future work.
+However, as noted in Section~\ref{sec:Outcome}, as the total residual $\xi$ is a non-linear function of the individually modeled residuals, the full posterior distribution of these residuals is used in computing our target objective and thus the probabilistic nature of our surrogate models is crucial to our approach.